- Course Number:

 - Special Fee:

 Course DescriptionIntroduces basic concepts of medical charting which are implemented and built upon in an Electronic Health Record (EHR).
 Introduces basic concepts of implementation and use of an EHR.
 Includes skill development for basic navigation of an EHR.
 Explores issues around privacy, security, government regulations and ethical/legal aspects of medical records in a healthcare delivery environment (hospital or clinic setting).
-Recommended: CAS 133 or equivalent computer and internet experience.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Recommended: CAS 133 or equivalent computer and internet experience, MP 111.
+Audit available.

 Intended Outcomes for the course